 This post may contain affiliate links.
 Please read our disclosure policy.

-Craving a variety of small batch cookie recipes?
-Explore our delightful selection, including chewy Oatmeal Cookies, spicy Ginger Cookies, classic Chocolate Chip Cookies, buttery Shortbread Cookies, and rich Peanut Butter Cookies.
+Looking for a variety of small batch cookie recipes?
+Try our delightful selection, including chewy Oatmeal Cookies, warmly spiced Ginger Cookies, classic Chocolate Chip Cookies, buttery Shortbread Cookies, and rich Peanut Butter Cookies.

 Why You’ll Love This Recipe